-In an era where awards have lost their significance Creative Effectiveness remains the most rigorous ‘Effie‘ in the world.
-Until 2017, Creative Effectiveness consisted of a single category however judges found it increasingly difficult to judge like for like so subcategories were created to make it easier, and to ensure the value of Lion.
-Cannes today has Global and Regional specific categories, long-term effectiveness for campaigns that have run for up to 3 years, Creative Effectiveness for Good, focusing on charity and non-profit work and Creative Marketing Effectiveness, for in-house and client-side teams.
+In an era where awards have lost their significance, Creative Effectiveness remains the most rigorous ‘Effie’ in the world.
+Until 2017, Creative Effectiveness consisted of a single category however judges found it increasingly difficult to judge like for like so subcategories were created to make it easier and to ensure the value of Lion.
+Cannes today has Global and Regional specific categories, long-term effectiveness for campaigns that have run for up to 3 years, Creative Effectiveness for Good, focusing on charity and non-profit work, and Creative Marketing Effectiveness, for in-house and client-side teams.

 Winning a Cannes Creative Effectiveness Lion

 Creative Effectiveness is among the only category at Cannes Lions which has seen an uptake in the number of entries for the past two years.
-It’s among the only award that draws a compelling link between award-winning creativity and business driving results.
+It’s among the only award that draws a compelling link between award-winning creativity and business-driving results.

-To be even eligible for a Creative Effectiveness Lion your brand should have either won a Lion or shortlisted the year previously.
+To be even eligible for a Creative Effectiveness Lion your brand should have either won a Lion or been shortlisted the year previously.
 So you already know that your case study is going against some of the best creative work from around the globe.

-Research has proven that there is a strong co-relation between Creativity and Effectiveness.
-Creatively-awarded campaigns are seven times more efficient than non-awarded ones in terms of the level of market share growth they drive per point of ESOV (share of voice minus share of market) as per studies conducted by Gunn – IPA.
+Research has proven that there is a strong correlation between Creativity and Effectiveness.
+Creatively-awarded campaigns are seven times more efficient than non-awarded ones in terms of the level of market share growth they drive per point of ESOV (share of voice minus share of the market) as per studies conducted by Gunn – IPA.

 So before you even consider nominating your brand take a hard look at your data and be harsh on what you got.
 If you don’t have enough data to prove your case, then save your time and effort by not nominating your brand.